These tips are based on common knowledge and experimentation.

 Reducing the number of files referenced in a web page lowers the number of HTTP connections required to download a page, thereby reducing the time for these requests to be sent, and for their responses to be received.

 Depending on a browser's cache settings, it may send a request with the

-If you use background images a lot in your CSS, you can reduce the amount of HTTP lookups needed by combining the images into one, known as an image sprite.
-Then you just apply the same image each time you need it for a background, and adjust the x/y coordinates appropriately.
+If you use background images a lot in your CSS, you can reduce the number of HTTP lookups needed by combining the images into one, known as an image sprite.
+Then you just apply the same image each time you need it for a background and adjust the x/y coordinates appropriately.
 This technique works best with elements that will have limited dimensions, and will not work for every use of a background image.
 However, the fewer HTTP requests and single image caching can help reduce page-load time.